locoframework/loco-js-model/README.md

 # 🇵🇱 i18n

 Loco-JS-Model supports internationalization.
-Following example shows how to display errors in a different language.
+The following example shows how to display errors in a different language.

 First, create a translation of the [base English file](https://github.com/locoframework/loco-js-model/blob/master/src/locales/en.coffee).